Nikolai Skoblin: In exile

-When in Bulgaria, in 1923, he was relieved of the position of commander of the Kornilov regiment (formed in the Gallipoli on the basis of the Kornilov Division's evacuees).
-Skoblin and his wife moved to Paris, where in 1929 he was reinstated as commander of Kornilov regiment by Gen Alexander Kutepov, chairman of the Russian All-Military Union (ROVS).
+When in Bulgaria, in 1923, he was relieved of the position of commander of the Kornilov regiment (formed in Gallipoli on the basis of the Kornilov Division's evacuees).
+Skoblin and his wife moved to Paris, where in 1929 he was reinstated as commander of the Kornilov regiment by General Alexander Kutepov, chairman of the Russian All-Military Union (ROVS).

-Nikolai Skoblin and his wife were recruited to the OGPU by his former regimental comrade in Paris in September 1930 and received code name Farmer.
-Skoblin was meanwhile gaining importance in the ROVS′ ranks and in 1935 he headed up the ROVS′ counter-intelligence branch, the Inner Line.
+Skoblin and his wife were recruited to the OGPU (the predecessor to the NKVD) by his former regimental comrade in Paris in September 1930 and received the code name Farmer.
+Skoblin was meanwhile gaining importance in the ROVS' ranks and in 1935 he headed up its counter-intelligence branch, the Inner Line.

-Nikolai Skoblin played a key role in the joint operation by Germany and NKVD against Soviet Marshal Mikhail Tukhachevsky, who, along with other senior Red Army commanders, was tried and executed on orders from Joseph Stalin in 1937.
-Skoblin contacted Reinhard Heydrich who manufactured documents about Tukhachevsky being a German spy, which were transferred to the Soviet top leadership by Skoblin.
+Skoblin played a key role in the joint operation by Germany and the NKVD against Soviet Marshal, Mikhail Tukhachevsky, who along with other senior Red Army commanders was tried and executed on orders from Joseph Stalin in 1937.
+Skoblin contacted Reinhard Heydrich who manufactured documents about Tukhachevsky being a German spy, which were transferred to Soviet leadership by Skoblin.
 This story was originally uncovered by Soviet intelligence defector Walter Krivitsky in his 1939 book In Stalin's Secret Service; Walter Schellenberg in his memoirs published in 1956 wrote about Germany's intentional denunciation of Tukhachevsky, with Edvard Beneš being used a channel of this disinformation passed to Stalin.

 On 22 September 1937, Skoblin, operating under the direction of deputy chief of Soviet foreign intelligence Sergey Spigelglas, lured the ROVS chairman Yevgeny Miller into an NKVD safe apartment for a meeting with two supposedly German officers.
-In reality, they were Soviet intelligence officers, Shpigelglas and NKVD Paris rezident Kislov.
+In reality, they were Soviet intelligence officers, Spigelglas and NKVD Paris rezident Kislov.
 Miller was drugged and smuggled aboard a Soviet ship in Le Havre to Moscow, where he was tortured and finally executed on 11 May 1939.
 (Copies of letters written by Miller, while he was imprisoned in Moscow, are in the Dmitri Volkogonov papers at the Library of Congress.)

-However, the NKVD's plan to have Skoblin promoted to presidency of the ROVS was thwarted, as Miller had been suspicious about Skoblin and the meeting, therefore he left behind a note with details of the meeting to be opened if he failed to return.
+However, the NKVD's plan to have Skoblin promoted to the presidency of the ROVS was thwarted, as Miller had been suspicious about Skoblin and the meeting, therefore he left behind a note with details of the meeting to be opened if he failed to return.

 Death

-There is no reliable information about the circumstances Skoblin's death.
+There is no reliable information about the circumstances of Skoblin's death.

-According to Pavel Sudoplatov, Skoblin, aided by Soviet intelligence officer Leiba Feldbin (Orlov), escaped to Spain and died in Republican-held Barcelona during a bombing raid.
+According to Pavel Sudoplatov, Skoblin, aided by Soviet intelligence officer Leiba Feldbin (Alexander Orlov), escaped to Spain and died in Republican-held Barcelona during a bombing raid.

 Plevitskaya was put on trial and convicted by the French authorities as an accomplice to the kidnapping and presumed murder of Miller.
-She died in French prison in 1940.
+She died in prison in 1940.